 If you are helping a senior loved one prepare for a move to an assisted living community, it’s important to recognize the emotional struggle this situation can create.
-Adult children might find that a loved one’s agitation and anxiety increases dramatically as moving day gets closer.
+Adult children or other family and friends might find that a loved one’s agitation and anxiety increases dramatically as moving day gets closer.

 Anxiety Caused by Relocation Stress Syndrome

 A senior might be excited to start a new chapter in life, one that comes with fewer worries about home maintenance and repairs.
 Anxiety and grief, however, may still be a prominent issue.
 Psychologists refer to these emotions as relocation stress syndrome (RSS)—a unique set of struggles older adults encounter when they relocate in their later years.

 How can you help a senior you love cope with relocation stress syndrome?

 Here are some ideas to help make this transition go more smoothly.

 5 Tips for Making a Smooth Transition to Assisted Living